3 ECTS credits

 Course Content

-This course addresses the key concepts and various approaches essential for (mis)understanding intercultural communication.
-We will examine the notions of culture and interculturality, with emphasis placed upon discerning the sources of cultural prejudice, recognizing cultural diversity and variation within groups, large or small, and finding ways to make sense of everyday intercultural experiences.
-We will also discuss the relation between the new realities of multicultural existences and transnational mobility and cultural complexities, including complex feelings of strangeness, discomfort and instability in dealing with intercultural encounters.
+In this course we take an interactional approach to examining intercultural communication between people of different backgrounds and social groups.
+We will discuss the potential barriers, the key concepts, approaches and interventions in understanding and dealing with intercultural communication situations.
+Strong emphasis is put upon recognizing cultural diversity and variation within groups, large or small, discerning the sources of cultural prejudice, and finding ways to make sense of everyday intercultural experiences.
+We will also address the relation between the new realities of multicultural existences and transnational mobility and cultural complexities, including complex feelings of strangeness, discomfort and instability in dealing with intercultural encounters.
 The general aim of the course is to prepare students to negotiate intercultural relations from a critical and introspective viewpoint.

 Course material